nandinisaxena2809/weather-app/README.md

 ## 👩‍💻 Author

 **Nandini Saxena**
-B.Tech CSE | Full-Stack Developer | DSA Enthusiast
+B.Tech CSE at IIIT Vadodara | Full-Stack Developer | DSA Enthusiast

 ---

-⭐ If you like this project, consider starring the repository.
+⭐ If you like this project, feel free to star the repository.